uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 # Summary
 [summary]: #summary

-Provide visibility of **inherited** State Channels connections at a System Details level.
-The reverse information as well should be provided by giving visibility of those systems they are connected (directly or by **inheritance**) to a certain State Channel at a Channel Details level.
+Provide better visibility of the relationships between State Channels, System Groups, Organizations and Systems - especially indirect ones.
+The goal is to clarify which system **inherits** which State Channels, and why - conversely, which State Channel are ultimately associated to which Groups, Organizations and Systems.

 *Note: everything discussed in this RFC applies to Salt clients only.
 Traditional clients do not inherit State Channels.*